 Sip whiskey at Wheeler’s Raid

-Owner Ryan Thomas, who has worked in tech for more than 20 years, isn’t shy about admitting that he sources his aged distillate from Indiana, which as connoisseurs we appreciate.
-He’s also not afraid to share the unique finishing process his crew applies to their brown liquor barrel selects to distinguish themselves from others.
+What better to follow apples than a flight of whiskey?
+Wheeler’s Raid Distillery is the brainchild of Ryan Thomas, who has worked in tech for more than 20 years.
+His unique finishing process distinguishing the brand from its other regional competitors.
 Using a proprietary blend of hardwood chunks and timing, they steep the wood in alcohol to add flavor.

 Each of the products are given a number for a name, skipping over No. 7 as a nod to Jack Daniel.
 No. 3 is the bestseller, and par for the course, it was my favorite, though I’m not going to lie, the limited release Out of Ordinance piqued my interest, too.
 If ever there were a bourbon named for me, it was this one!
 Right now, Wheeler’s Raid is making 20 barrels a year with plans to expand into a larger facility in 2021.

 Ryan also concocts his own vermouth, bitters and various simple syrups (honey, brown sugar, Demerara), which make for tasty in-house cocktails on live music nights in the spacious, new tasting room he debuted this spring with plans to host a bevy of musical acts when it’s safe to do so again.

 Taste some of Tennessee’s culinary staples